Liser-Lu/.github/profile/README.md

 ## LISER

 This Github organization contains repositories made by researchers, postdocs and PhD students at LISER.
-The objective is to make it easier to share code for complicated tasks, either during the data cleaning or during the analysis.
+The objectives of this Github organization are:
+* collaborate and share code
+* centralize all the information and links to relevant resources (e.g. methods and datasets)

 The repository [`Datasets-and-Methods`](https://github.com/Liser-Lu/Datasets-and-Methods) contains: